-The Maritime Cluster shares membership with some organizations and businesses in the Defense Cluster in areas such as shipbuilding, manufacturing, training, engineering services and homeland security, and with the Tourism Cluster in areas of water-based recreation, and the major attractions:
+The Maritime Cluster shares membership with organizations and businesses in the Defense Cluster in areas such as shipbuilding, manufacturing, training, engineering services and homeland security, and with the Tourism Cluster in water-based recreation, and the major attractions:

 The cluster also includes numerous activities involving maritime manufacturing, maintenance/repair, transportation, warehousing, and wholesale trade.

 The cluster includes the major, deep water port facility at Admiral Shear State Pier in New London, which routinely berths bulk cargo vessels and in recent has welcomed cruise ships from several major cruise lines.

 In 2012 and 2013 activity at the Port was centered entirely on shipments of steel.
 Countries of origin where the steel is manufactured include China, Brazil and several European nations.
 All European shipments originate in Antwerp regardless of manufacturing country.

 Southeastern Connecticut has also has a long history in commercial fishing with a significant presence today in both New London and Stonington.